Research-Grade Sermorelin Acetate Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 Sermorelin Acetate (GHRH 1-29): Native Growth Hormone-Releasing Hormone Analog

-Sermorelin Acetate (frequently referred to in research communities as Serm, GHRH 1-29, or Serma) is a synthetic 29-amino-acid peptide that is structurally identical to the first 29 amino acids of native, endogenous human Growth Hormone-Releasing Hormone (GHRH).
+Sermorelin Acetate (frequently referred to as Serm, GHRH 1-29, or Serma) is a synthetic 29-amino-acid peptide that is structurally identical to the first 29 amino acids of native, endogenous human Growth Hormone-Releasing Hormone (GHRH).
 It was the very first GHRH analog developed for clinical and research use, serving as the historical baseline for all subsequent somatotropic axis research.
+Because Serm is an exact replica of the native human sequence, it binds directly to GHRH receptors on pituitary somatotrophs to stimulate the synthesis and release of growth hormone (GH).
+Its unmodified N-terminus (Ala²) is susceptible to rapid degradation by the enzyme dipeptidyl peptidase-4 (DPP-4), resulting in an ultra-short biological half-life of approximately 10 to 20 minutes — a characteristic that strictly enforces a highly physiological, pulsatile GH release pattern without any risk of pituitary receptor desensitization.

 Sermorelin Acetate Mechanism of Action: Native GHRH Receptor Agonism